kirenpaulGitHub/K/README.md

   - Spearheaded the development of mobile (React Native) and web (Angular) applications with a Spring Boot backend.
   - Achieved two performance bonuses and prestigious awards in 2024: Sprint Superstar Award and Best Leader Pinnacle Award.
-  - Championed agile transformation, leading the team to adapt to organizational changes and achieve significant results.
   - Increased unit test coverage to 80%, mentored new team members, and spearheaded accessibility feature implementation in the Angular web application.
   - Contributed to high-level design and deployment support.

 - **Senior Developer** (August 2020 - February 2024)
   - Led the development and delivery of high-performing, scalable mobile and web applications.
   - Gained hands-on experience with Kubernetes deployments using Helm charts, achieving zero-downtime deployments and significantly improving delivery efficiency.
   - Collaborated effectively with cross-functional teams to ensure timely project delivery and exceed stakeholder expectations.